TimNooteboom/vuejs-wordle/README.md

 TODO:

-show the letters that have already been selected on a keyboard with a backspace and enter key.
-Allow users to type with it too. show a message that the word has already been used or is not valid
+show the letters that have already been selected on the keyboard show a message that the word has already been used or is not valid